 There are few things better than a delicious Sunday brunch to cap off a romantic couples’ getaway.
 Located in The Gulch district of Nashville, Adele’s serves up one of the more satisfying Sunday brunches in town.
 The garage-style space features a warm and inviting ambience with abundant windows, an open kitchen, a white oak bar and seasonal outdoor seating.
-From a mouth watering buffet, you can select comforting breakfast fare that might include buttermilk biscuits, cinnamon bread pudding and soft scrambled eggs.
-Or, choose from Southern-inspired supper items like carved roast pig and homemade macaroni and cheese.
+From a mouth-watering buffet, you can select comforting breakfast fare that might include buttermilk biscuits, cinnamon bread pudding, and soft scrambled eggs.
+Or, choose from Southern-inspired supper items like a carved roast pig and homemade macaroni and cheese.
 The friendly and attentive waitstaff help to make your dining experience at Adele’s exceptional.

 Pro Traveler Tip: You can’t go wrong with anything on the buffet bar, and the same holds true for the entire brunch cocktail menu.
 If we had to select just one drink to try (don’t worry, you don’t!), we would recommend the Breakfast Bourbon as a must-try.
 With bourbon, passion fruit puree, and maple syrup, the crispy slice of bacon is just the cherry on top of this delicious boozy treat.